La Veneno

 Cristina Ortiz Rodríguez (19 March 1964 – 9 November 2016), better known as La Veneno ('The She Poison'), was a Spanish singer, actress, sex worker, and media personality.
 Considered one of the more important and beloved LGBT icons in Spain since her death, she rose to fame in 1996 after being discovered in the park where she worked as a sex worker by Faela Sainz, a reporter for the late-night talk show Esta noche cruzamos el Mississippi, broadcast on Telecinco from 1995 to 1997 and hosted by the journalist Pepe Navarro.
 She later appeared regularly on the show as well as on La sonrisa del pelícano.

-Distinguished for her spectacular appearance and profane humor, La Veneno was one of the early transgender women to become widely known in Spain, and she has been recognised as a pioneering trans icon.
+Recognised for her appearance and profane humor, La Veneno was one of the earliest transgender women to become widely-known in Spain, and has been recognised as a pioneering trans icon.
 In 2020, a critically acclaimed series produced by Atresmedia following her life became a hit show in Spain.

 Early life

 La Veneno was born in Adra, Spain, into a family of six children, the child of José María Ortiz López (1930–2020) and María Jesús Rodríguez Rivera (born 1932).
 She noted from an early age that she was different from other children.
 According to her own testimony, she suffered aggression and abuse from people in her hometown and from her own family, who did not accept her gender identity and sexual orientation.
 From an early age, she showed an interest in fashion, designing clothes and organizing fashion shows in Adra, attaining a certain level of local notoriety.
 She also attended hairdressing school in Granada.

-At age 13, she moved with one of her sisters to San Pedro de Alcántara, with the Romero family after her parents kicked them both out of their house.
+At age 13, she moved with one of her sisters to San Pedro de Alcántara with the Romero family, after her parents kicked them both out of their house.
 There she worked as a farmer and a shop assistant as well as a hairdresser and a model.
 In 1989, she won the contest for Míster Andalucía.